Riesz networks: scale invariant neural networks in a single forward pass: Experiments and applications

-\paragraph{Competing methods:} The four layer Riesz network is compared to two other methods -- Gaussian derivative networks \cite{lindeberg21} and U-net \cite{brox15} on either rescaled images \cite{jansson22} or an image pyramid \cite{jung22}.
-The Gaussian derivative network uses scale space theory based on the Gaussian kernel and the diffusion equation.
-Using the $\gamma$-normalized Gaussian derivatives from \cite{lindeberg98}, layers of first and second order Gaussian derivatives are constructed \cite{lindeberg21}.
 U-net has around $2.7$ million parameters, while the Gaussian derivative network has the same architecture as the Riesz network and hence the same number of parameters ($18$k).

 We design an experiment for detailed analysis and comparison of the ability of the methods to generalize to scales unseen during training.
 In typical applications, the thickness of the cracks would not be known.
 Here, crack thickness is kept fixed such that the correct scale of cracks is a priori known.
 This allows for a selection of an optimal scale (or range of scales) such that we have a best case comparison.
 For the Gaussian derivative network, scale is controlled by the standard deviation parameter $\sigma$ which is set to the half width of the crack.
+Here, we have avoided the inference of the Gaussian network with multiple scale channels and have used the assumption that the scale is a priori known.
 For the U-net, scale is adjusted by downscaling the image to match the crack width used in the training data.
 Here, we restrict the downscaling to discrete factors in the set $\{2,4,8,... \}$ that were determined during validation.
 For widths $1$ and $3$, no downscaling is needed.
 For width $5$, the images are downscaled by $2$, for width $7$ by $4$, and for widths $9$ and $11$ by $8$.
 For completeness, we include results for the U-net without downscaling denoted by "U-net plain".
 Table~\ref{tab:comparison-fixed-scale} yields the prediction quality measured by the Dice coefficient, while the other quality measures are shown in Fig. \ref{fig:graph-results}.
 Exemplary segmentation results are shown in Fig.~\ref{fig:test-fix-width-results}.

 As expected, the performance of the plain U-net decreases with increasing scale.
 Scale adjustment stabilizes U-net's performance but requires manual selection of scales.
 Moreover, the interpolation in upsampling and downsampling might induce additional errors.
 The decrease in performance with growing scale is still apparent ($10-15\%$) but significantly reduced compared to the plain U-net $(55\%)$.
 To get more insight into performance and characteristics of the U-net, we add an experiment similar to the one from \cite{jansson22}: We train the U-net on crack widths $1$, $3$, and $5$ on the same number of images as for one single crack width.
 This case is referred to "U-net-mix scale adj." in Table~\ref{tab:comparison-fixed-scale}.
 Scales are adjusted similarly: w5 and w7 are downscaled by factor $2$, w9 and w11 are downscaled by factor $4$.
 The results are significantly better than those obtained by the U-net trained on the single width ($10-15\%$ in Dice and IoU on unseen scales), but still remain worse than the Riesz network trained on a single scale (around $7\%$ in Dice and IoU on unseen scales).